 Choosing between Timbavati & Sabi Sand Game Reserve

 Timbavati is situated north of Sabi Sand Game Reserve, both of which lie along the western border of Kruger National Park.
 Sabi Sand, like Timbavati, shares unfenced boundaries with the legendary Kruger National Park, making it part of the Greater Kruger Park area.
-The Timbavati and Sabi Sand private game reserves are both renowned as premier game viewing destinations, where visitors can get up close to the Big Five of Africa and other wildlife, so why choose Timbavati?
+The Timbavati and Sabi Sand private game reserves are both renowned as premier game viewing destinations, where visitors can get up close to the Big Five of Africa and other wildlife.
+So why choose Timbavati?

 One of the advantages of going on safari in Timbavati Nature Reserve is that the game reserve hosts fewer lodges and camps, resulting in lower numbers of visitors.
-Sharing the game reserve with fewer fellow travellers usually means that you encounter less game viewing vehicles in the bush, resulting in a less crowded safari experience.
+Sharing the game reserve with fewer fellow travellers usually means that you encounter fewer game viewing vehicles in the bush, resulting in a less crowded safari experience.

-In Timbavati only two vehicles are allowed per wildlife sighting which is a real bonus.
+In Timbavati, only two vehicles are allowed per wildlife sighting which is a real bonus.

 There are also fewer roads in Timbavati, enabling you to get a true feel for the untamed wilderness, whilst further improving the chances of enjoying wildlife sightings on your own.

 There are some differences in terms of wildlife sightings, especially when it comes to the Big Five.
 Timbavati is home to larger herds of both buffalos and elephants, which are commonly sighted on game drives.
 Although rhinos are often spotted in the southern part of Timbavati, rhino sightings are perhaps a bit more common in Sabi Sand.